This is Post 35 in the ‘Meditation Guidance’ series.

 Bodily-Felt Energetic Experience in Meditation

-Now that we are exploring the wisdom of the green Northern Quadrant, we are still examining the four key ethical attitudes and felt experiences that we call the brahmavihāras, but we are considering them as somatic energies in the field of the body – the somatic energies that are symbolised by the symbolic structural elements of the stupa.
+Now that we are exploring the wisdom of the green Northern Quadrant, we are still examining the four key ethical attitudes and corresponding felt experiences that we call the brahmavihāras, but we are considering them as somatic energies in the field of the body – the somatic energies that are symbolised by the symbolic structural elements of the stupa.

 Sensation as Experiencing and Embodiment

 Although we are currently investigating in the territory of the green Northern Quadrant – the landscape of the perceptual function of Intuition-Volition – we cannot fully grasp the depth of the wisdom that this quadrant holds, without also simultaneously going deeper in our understanding of the opposing yellow Southern Quadrant and the perceptual function of Sensation.
 There is much more that needs to be said about Sensation before we can fully understand, and therefore open ourselves to, the experience of energetic embodiment that the stupa is pointing us towards.
-I shall be returning to the themes of Sensation, Experiencing, and Embodiment in forthcoming articles.
+I shall be returning to the themes of Sensation (or Sensing), Experiencing, and Embodiment in forthcoming articles.

 There is a deep paradox that we need to remember here.
 While every human being – and indeed every animal, tree, or grain of sand – rests equally and inseparably in the all-pervading Consciousness, most of us ignore this precious and evenly distributed gift.
 The receiving of that gift is probably best characterised as a process of recognition and of energetic embodiment, and it involves an appreciative and receptive attitude.
 Hence my preference for translating the brahmavihāra of muditā as ‘Appreciative Joy’.
 I have been pleased to find that I am not alone among students of Buddhism in preferring this translation.
-When we are talking about resting as Consciousness, and the subtle sense of blessedness the comes when we recognise the experience of Sensation as a form of embodied Consciousness, it is clear that Appreciative Joy is a better translation for muditā, than the more common one of Sympathetic Joy.
+When we are talking about resting as Consciousness, and the subtle sense of blessedness the comes when we recognise the experience of Sensation as a form of embodied Consciousness, it is clear that Appreciative Joy is a better translation for muditā, than the more common one, Sympathetic Joy.

 A Four-Fold Energetic Embodiment of Consciousness